The Social Shadow

 Example: The Shadow in Society - Populism in East Germany

-To make this less abstract, look at the rise of Alternative für Deutschland (AfD), a far-right party, in East Germany.
-Many people think the AfD's success shows social problems that have long been ignored—basically, the collective shadow coming to the surface.
+To make all of this less theoretical, let’s look at one example: the rise of the far‑right party Alternative für Deutschland (AfD), especially in parts of East Germany.
+Many observers see the AfD’s success there as a sign that unresolved issues in German society - its collective shadow - are surfacing.

 Integration